lydiabelay/Inst377-finalproject/docs/developer-manual.md

 ## Summary

-This app is an exemplar of full stack web development using third party APIs, a cloud database and serverside logic.
+This app is an exempla of full stack web development using third party APIs, a cloud database and serverside logic.
 New developers can contribute by enhancing the UI and adding functions, as well as refining the backend.